softwaresaved/byte-sized-rse/episodes/22-example-code.md

 ```

 It contains a number of lines, each containing a number of values, each separated by a comma.
-There’s also a comment line at the top, to tell us what each column represents.
+There's also a comment line at the top, to tell us what each column represents.

-Now let’s take a look at the Python code,
+Now let's take a look at the Python code,
 using any text or code editor you like to open the file.
 You can also use `nano` if you'd prefer to use the command line, e.g.